rohit-ganapathy/Topic-Modelling-LDA/README.md

 # Topic-Modelling-LDA
-A topic modeller that uses latent dirichlet allocation to identify multiple clusters(or topics) of key-phrases within a collection of documents.
+A topic modeller that uses Latent Dirichlet Allocation to identify multiple clusters(or topics) of key-phrases within a collection of documents.